 About a third of Wisconsin districts are very small, enrolling 500 or less students.
 In these districts, educators may need to see data for very small groups of students.
 In other districts, educators may be focused on helping a specific student group – perhaps 14 ELL students – and they want to dig into the achievement gap data.
 In these cases, educators would select the “Show” filter and be able to see what the effect size for different gaps are, and make appropriate plans based on that.

 For specific strategies used to close achievement gaps, please see the Promoting Excellence for All webpage and the associated eCourse.

 Effect size is a standardized measure of the difference between groups on a given outcome.

 Why is an effect size calculation used?

 Effect size is useful because, as a standardized measure, it allows users to evaluate the magnitude of the difference between two groups.
 It does so in the context of other differences in the school or district as well as in the context of published research on relevant interventions.

-Specifically, in the case of the Achievement Gap dashboard, effect size calculations enable a discussion of achievement gaps across different assessments with different scales.
-This allows for comparisons across different measures, and helps schools focus their improvement efforts on areas most in need.
+Specifically, in the case of the Achievement Gap dashboards, effect size calculations enable a discussion of achievement gaps across different assessments with different scales.
+This allows for comparisons over time and across different measures, and helps schools focus their improvement efforts on areas most in need.

 How is effect size calculated?

-The formula used to calculate achievement gaps dashboard effect sizes is Glass’ delta.
+The formula used to calculate the achievement gaps dashboards effect sizes is Glass’ delta.
 To calculate Glass’ delta, subtract the mean of the comparison group from the mean of the target group.
 Then divide that difference by the state-level standard deviation of the comparison group.